samuelguedesalves/api_web_service/README.md

 ___

 ## LOGIN
-This router is responsible for login to user, and init a session.
+This router is responsible for `login to user`, and `init a session`.
 > https://api-carrot.herokuapp.com/login

         Post variables: